WDI-SEA/fetch-reddit-slideshow/readme.md

 It is important to break down any development project in to smaller pieces and tackle them one at a time.
 Here is a list of how you might want to attack this project.

-* Create your form (HTML/CSS)
+* Create your form (HTML/CSS) check
-* Prevent default form submission and verify that you can type something into the form
+* Prevent default form submission and verify that you can type something into the form check
 * Use AJAX to make a request.
 Show data in console
 * Create an array of image URLs (tip: use [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) and [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)).
 * Make the form / title / description hide